Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies: Observational Data

 \subsection{Archival \textit{HST} Observations}

 The SFHs were derived from \textit{HST} observations with either the Advanced Camera for Surveys (ACS; \citealt{ACS}) or the Wide Field Planetary Camera 2 (WFPC2; \citealt{WFPC2}).
-Observation details are provided in Table \ref{table:HST_obs_ch5}.
+Observation details are provided in Table \ref{table:HST_obs_ch5} \footnote{All of the data presented in this article were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+The specific observations analyzed can be accessed via \dataset[doi:10.17909/ykf7-pz26]{https://doi.org/10.17909/ykf7-pz26}.}.
 Observations were taken with the F814W (I-band) filter and at least one of the following: F606W (V), F555W (V), or F475W (g).
 ACS has a 202"$\times$202" field of view, pixel scale of 0.05" pixel$^{-1}$) and the WFPC2 instrument has three 800$\times$800 pixel wide field CCDs, with a 0.1" pixel $^{-1}$ pixel scale, and a 800$\times$800 pixel planetary camera CCD with a 0.05" pixel $^{-1}$ pixel scale.

-The optical imaging were processed identically to STARBIRDS \citep{McQuinn15a} matching the approach in Paper I and II.
+The optical imaging were processed identically to STARBIRDS \citep{McQuinn15a} matching the approach in \citetalias{LCH_2022,LCH_2023}.
 A brief summary is provided here; for a detailed description, see \citet{McQuinn10a}.
 Photometry was performed using DOLPHOT \citep{Dolphin00,Dolphot} on the pipeline processed, charge transfer efficiency corrected images.
 The photometry was filtered to include well-recovered point sources with the same quality cuts on signal-to-noise-ratios, crowding conditions, and sharpness parameters as applied in STARBIRDS.
 Artificial star tests were run on the individual images to measure the completeness of the stellar catalogs.
 To ensure accurate completeness functions for the SFH derivation, approximately 5–6 million artificial stars were injected per field of view—sufficient to sample individual 400$\times$400~pc regions robustly.